molejar/pyIMX/doc/imxsb.md

 IMX Smart-Boot
 ==============

 The `imxsb` is a tool for managed boot of embedded devices based on IMX application processors.
+It fully replaces the [imx_loader](https://github.com/boundarydevices/imx_usb_loader) and adding aditional features for easy modification or fixation of IMX DCD, U-Boot Enviroment Variables and Device Tree data.

 Usage
 -----